how much can a timber bridge support?

 designed & built for your requirements

-Load capacities are one of the most important factors when it comes to building any type of bridge.
+Timber Bridge Load Capacities are one of the most important factors when it comes to building any type of bridge.
 However, we are here to dispel the myths that timber bridges aren't as strong as alternative building materials.
 Here are the crucial considerations when it comes to planning your next crossing.

-I didn't know a wooden bridge could do that!
+I didn't know a Timber bridge could do that!

 Most people don’t know about road ratings or loading capacities - we get that.
 Lots of people underestimate timber bridges - we know that.
 So to save you a challenging web search, time, and maybe even some money, we made this webinar for you!
 This session will outline both vehicular and pedestrian use that timber bridges are great for AND give you access to guideline resources on how you can determine what capacity might be necessary for your next project.
 From accommodating highway standards to some supersized requests for powerline companies, mining facilities, and construction equipment, we’ve got projects that’ll make you say, “I didn’t know a timber bridge could do THAT.”